-The Kitikmeot NAC campus does not offer any mining-related courses or pre-trades in the region.
-Industrial trades such as culinary arts, and trades and technology courses including environmental technology, skilled trades, and apprenticeship are often available elsewhere in Nunavut (e.g., in Rankin Inlet and Iqaluit).
+The Kitikmeot NAC campus does not offer mining-related courses or pre-trades in the region.
+The two-year Environmental Technology Program (ETP), which equips students with skills for in-demand careers such as fish and wildlife conservation, environmental protection, and resource development and management, was only offered at the Iqaluit campus for the 2024/25 school year.
+The regional NAC campuses in Iqaluit and Rankin Inlet provide a variety of additional programs, including the Professional Driver Training, Skilled Trades Worker Program, Electrician, Oil Heat System Technician, Inuit Studies, and Management Studies.
 Closure and reclamation programs/courses or post-closure monitoring programs/courses are not offered by NAC in the Kitikmeot region, nor elsewhere in Nunavut.